Jack Thompson (actor): Character actor

 Thompson then deliberately decided to take character parts, out of a fear of typecasting and "also an understanding that unless I could get out of that target area, then I wouldn't be allowed to be seen as an actor."

 He guest starred in an episode of Luke's Kingdom and played the second lead in Mad Dog Morgan (1976) with Dennis Hopper.
 He took some time off to work on a script with his brother then had a key support role in The Chant of Jimmie Blacksmith (1978).
 He supported imported stars Karen Black and Keir Dullea in a TV movie shot in Australia, Because He's My Friend (1978).

 Thompson returned to acting after another break to play the lead role in a sex comedy, The Journalist (1979).
 "I haven't made any films since then because I haven't liked the parts I've been offered, and also I've been too busy promoting the Australian film industry overseas", said Thompson at the time.
 The film became a notorious flop.
 He worked on a script with his brother called Welcome Stranger.

 He was offered a role in Breaker Morant (1980), directed by Bruce Beresford - the part of Private Hancock.
 Thompson turned it down, Beresford rewrote the script and offered him the part again, and Thompson accepted.
 Then filming was delayed.
 John Hargreaves who was to play the lawyer became unavailable; Thompson took that part and Bryan Brown played Hancock.
 The film was a considerable success.
 Thompson won Best Supporting Actor at Cannes.

 Thompson supported US stars William Holden and Rick Schroeder in The Earthling (1980) then was top billed in The Club (1980), directed by Beresford from a play by Williamson.

-"You get awfully fed up with the public image that you must live up to," he said in an interview around this time.
+"You get awfully fed up with the public image that you must live up to", he said in an interview around this time.
 "I just want to continue becoming a part of the Australian film industry, not for materialistic reasons but because I enjoy it.
 I not only want to act, but produce and possibly direct".

 Thompson went to New Zealand to make Bad Blood (1982) playing killer Stanley Graham, then had a support role in The Man from Snowy River (1982), playing Clancy of the Overflow.
+Among the roles he auditioned for around this time were the leads in Flash Gordon and The Thing.